kijanawoodard/Blog/src/BlogEngine.Site/Content/Blog/fubumvc-validation-and-re-hydrating-the-view.md

         return model;
     }

-I’m using some FubuMVC patterns here, so you’ll kinda have to accept that this is possible if you’re coming from another web server stack.
+I'm using some FubuMVC patterns here, so you'll kinda have to accept that this is possible if you're coming from another web server stack.
 Both my GET and POST methods return the view model.
 I taught FubuMVC that any method the takes a class with "Request" in the name is a GET and any method that takes a class with "Input" in the name is a POST.

 The GET is pretty standard.
 The POST is where the fun begins.

-First, I’m not happy with the Try/Catch.
-I’d rather wrap that up with a [Fubu Behavior].
-But let’s move on for a second.
+First, I'm not happy with the Try/Catch.
+I'd rather wrap that up with a [Fubu Behavior].
+But let's move on for a second.

-If all goes well, I’m going to update my Foo and redirect to wherever using the [IRedirectable] interface.
+If all goes well, I'm going to update my Foo and redirect to wherever using the [IRedirectable] interface.
 A lot of FubuMVC POST examples return FubuContinuation to handle the redirection, but I wanted to be able to return my view model directly from the POST to avoid having to find a way to get the data over to the GET method.

 If my request goes sideways, I *should* be able to get all the data I need from my InputModel in order to build a RequestModel.
 With that RequestModel, I can simply execute the GET and obtain a ViewModel.
 Now I can just use [AutoMapper] to copy over the InputModel properties over the ViewModel and I should be golden.
 FubuMVC really shines here.
 In my ASP.Net version of this, the action method returns a ViewResult which I had to crack open in order to find and modify the view model within.

-Now back to that try/catch I don’t like.
-The FubuMVC examples I’ve seen show how to set up validation failure handlers to do something when the InputModel doesn’t validate.
+Now back to that try/catch I don't like.
+The FubuMVC examples I've seen show how to set up validation failure handlers to do something when the InputModel doesn't validate.

 It seems to me there are 4 general concepts of correctness for POSTing an InputModel.